dockstore/bcc2020-training/docker-training/Instructions.md

 ### Part B - Exploring Containers
 ---
-We will now try running a [Samtools](http://www.htslib.org/) container to convert a SAM file to a BAM file.
+We will now try running a container with [Samtools](http://www.htslib.org/) installed to convert a SAM file to a BAM file.
 Refer to the [part B readings](#part-b-readings) if you need a refresher on the content taught in the training.

 #### Sharing data between host and container
 Here we will map the **/root/data** on the host machine to **/data** on the container.
-Lets confirm that the files in **/root/data** are available on the container.
+Then we will confirm that the files in **/root/data** are available on the container.

 Run the container in interactive mode with the folder mounted:
 ```shell
 docker run -v /root/data:/data -it quay.io/ldcabansay/samtools
 ```

-Now that we are inside the samtools container, list the contents of the /data directory:
+Now that we are inside the samtools container, list the contents of the **/data** directory:
 ```shell
 ls /data
 ```